-Drip campaigns are crucial in educating, nurturing, and converting your prospects.
+Drip campaigns are one of the types of emails you should be sending and are crucial in educating, nurturing, and converting your prospects.
 They’re the star player in your overall marketing and sales game, so assembling them must be done with a lot of thought, care, and strategy.
 You also need a firm grasp on what makes your prospects tick so you can fill your campaigns with targeted content and the right message, which will move them through the funnel more seamlessly.

 Drip campaigns have this annoying habit of seeming like a very confusing strategy, one with a lot of moving parts and factors that ultimately determine their success.
 While it’s true that a lot goes into them, they’re actually a huge time-saver, and putting them together doesn’t have to be such a headache.